canyongbs/aidingapp/README.md

 ### Student Service CRM

-Our student service CRM is designed to support the management of prospective and enrolled students.
+Our student service CRM is designed to support the management of enrolled students.
 Some key features include:

 * Record Mangement
 * Email and SMS